kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 ## Final Words

-As we come to an end, I hope that the SEO tips I shared with you have proven to be helpful.
-Proper usage of HTML tags can greatly enhance website optimization for SEO objectives.
+I hope that the SEO tips I shared with you were helpful.
+As you can see, it's not very complicated.

 Thank you for taking the time to read this article.
-I trust it was informative and enjoyable.

 Hope to see you soon!